Create a budget to help save money

 Income that is generated in your KiwiSaver account is subject to tax.
 When you sign up you must choose which PIR (prescribed investor rate) will apply - get this wrong and it’s possible you might be paying too much tax.

-Tip: There are plenty of online calculators that can help figure this out for you, you can find the BNZ PIR guide by clicking this link.
+Tip: There are plenty of online calculators that can help figure this out for you.
+You can find our guide to calculating your PIR here.

 5. Avoid a hands-off approach